SwiftERM Hyper-personalisation for ecommerce email marketing

 Integrated behaviour-based workflows

 This trend has been used across technology areas including CRM, field service management, project management, supply chain management, and marketing automation tools to speed work handoffs automatically across different users and from one part of a project to another.
-Based on a series of triggers and actions, behaviour-based workflows watch for a user or client behaviour (the trigger) and reacts to that trigger with a specific automatic action.
+Based on a series of triggers and actions, behaviour-based workflows watch for a user or client’s behaviour (the trigger) and react to that trigger with a specific automatic action.

 Within marketing automation tools, behaviour-based workflows can automatically track customers down the sales funnel based on the emails they open, the links they click on, the pieces of content they download, and the interactions they have with messaging systems or sales reps.
 The company defines what each of the triggers is within the marketing automation tool and sets a follow-up action to keep the customer engaged with the company’s content.

 The payoff of behaviour-based workflows is clear: rather than your marketers following up with every single lead who interacts with the brand, the team can specify the content those leads receive based on their interactions with your site.
 While the workflow automatically pushes relevant content to the customer based on how the company defines the actions, the marketing automation tool also collects feedback on how the workflow performs.
-By looking at where customers continue to interact with content or fall out of the funnel, a company can improve their own workflows and streamline their sales funnels to optimize their growth.
+By looking at where customers continue to interact with content or fall out of the funnel, a company can improve their workflows and streamline its sales funnels to optimize its growth.

 AI & machine learning